digital-fabric/polyphony/docs/cancellation.md

 # @title All About Cancellation: How to Stop Concurrent Operations

-# All About Cancellation: How to Stop
+# All About Cancellation: How to Stop Concurrent Operations

 ## The Problem of Cancellation

-Being able to cancel an operation is a crucial aspect of concurrent programming.
+Being able to cancel an operation is an important aspect of concurrent programming.
 When you have multiple operations going on at the same time, you want to be able to stop an operation in certain circumstances.
 Imagine sending a an HTTP request to some server, and waiting for it to respond.
 We can wait forever, or we can use some kind of mechanism for stopping the operation and declaring it a failure.
 This mechanism, which is generally called cancellation, plays a crucial part in how Polyphony works.
 Let's examine how operations are cancelled in Polyphony.

 ## Cancellation in Polyphony